Monday, December 7, 2009

 There is an A1 WSJ article this morning, Distressed Takeovers Soar.
 The main points of the article are that M&A deals are largely occurring in bankruptcy court these days and that many investors are buying the debt to take over financially troubled companies.

 I agree that M&A bankers are now spending most of their time on bankrupt M&A deals.
 This is not because it is a novel way to do a transaction or because it is efficient.
 No one would ever accuse a bankruptcy M&A process of being efficient.
 Expensive yes, efficient no. It is simply because in these economic times, corporations are playing it close to the vest and not on acquisition sprees.
-It is sometimes easier to let a competitor go out of business than to aquire the competitor.
+It is sometimes easier to let a competitor go out of business than to a

 The other main point is that investors are using debt to acquire bankrupt companies.
 This is the so-called loan to own approach.
 There are several examples of this technique and the article implies this is now happening everywhere.
 Au contraire!